openresty/lua-nginx-module/README.markdown

     b r56 7

 Invalid escaping sequences are handled in a conventional way: `%`s are left unchanged.
-Also, character that should not appear in escaped string are simply left unchanged.
+Also, characters that should not appear in escaped string are simply left unchanged.

 For example,